 Tickets are free and the event is open to the public.
 Seating is available on a first-come, first-served basis.
 Space is limited.

-For more information and to buy tickets, please visit the National Tour page.
+For more information, please visit the New York Philharmonic's event page.

 The Japanese Women's Leadership Initiative is celebrating its 10th anniversary by hosting the Tokyo Summit "Women Leading Social Changes in Japan."
 JWLI is led by USJC Board Member Atsuko Fish.
 Among the speakers at this summit are USJC president Hirano Inouye and Council Leader Mari Kuraishi.